aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-1-0/_index.md

 {{% /alert %}}
 ## **Added Cell.StringValueWithoutFormat Property**
-StringValueWithoutFormat property has been added to the Cell Class, in order to facilitate the developers to retrieve the cell value without any formatting applied.
+StringValueWithoutFormat property has been added to the Cell class, in order to facilitate developers retrieving the cell value without any formatting applied.

-Below provided code snippet demonstrate the usage of Cell.StringValueWithoutFormat property as compared to the cell.DisplayStringValue by creating a spreadsheet from scratch and applying the number format to one of the cells.
+Below provided code snippet demonstrates the usage of the Cell.StringValueWithoutFormat property compared to the cell.DisplayStringValue, by creating a spreadsheet from scratch and applying the number format to one of the cells.

 **C#**